codurance/site/src/_posts/2019-12-31-test-driving-a-cdn.md

 A CDN is a cache that sits between your website and the user.

 This is useful when your site becomes popular and you don't want to have to keep scaling up your webserver to handle the load.
 This avoids the 'breaks the internet' moment when a website fails due to excessive load.
-My niece received a christmas present of an `invisibility cloak` that needs an app to make it `work`.
+My niece received a christmas present of an `invisibility cloak` that needs an app to make it work.
 The website could not handle the load of the majority of the sold products being activated on Christmas morning.
 Careful use of a CDN (amoung other techniques) can be used to avoid embarrasing mistakes.

 Content Delivery Networks are a great way to massively increase the peformance of your website.